chloeekk/chloeekk.github.io/posts/obsidian-daily-notes/index.md

 Then link to this week's/this month's note in your Daily Note, forming a hierarchical structure.

+### Natural Language Dates Plugin: Create Notes with Natural Language

+**Necessity: ⭐⭐⭐**

+This plugin lets you quickly create future or past Daily Notes using natural language.

+**Why do you need it?**
+- Want to write tomorrow's to-do list in advance
+- Need to plan arrangements for a specific day next week
+- Want to review what happened on a certain day last week

+After installation, you can input natural language like "tomorrow," "next Monday," or "3 days from now," and the plugin will automatically convert it to the corresponding date.

+**How to use?**
+1. Install the Natural Language Dates plugin
+2. Press `Ctrl/Cmd + P` to open the command palette
+3. Type `Natural Language Dates: Date`
+4. Enter "tomorrow" or "next Monday"
+5. The plugin will automatically create the Daily Note for that date

 ### Optional Plugins: Advanced User Choices

 If you're already proficient with Daily Notes, consider these advanced plugins: